Opebiodun/Altschl-Capstone-Project/README.md

    $ kubectl get svc -n sock-shop
    $ kubectl get svc -n prometheus (Grafana)

-OR use Route 53 on AWS with an active DNS as stated in the Kubernetes directory.
+OR use Route 53 on AWS with an active DNS as stated/used in the Kubernetes directory.

 7. Destroy infrastructure.